stefets/flaskdings/README.md

 # flaskdings
-A simple and effective API and UI for MIDIDINGS
+A simple and effective API and UI for Mididings community version

 # Features
 ## A backend
-* An OSC server that communicate with MIDIDINGS
+* An OSC server that communicate with Mididings community version
 * Websockets layer
 * A REST API layer
 ## A frontend